TarunKakani/smolKernel/README.md

 <i>Note: in case of linux kernel, GRUB detects linux boot protocol and loads linux kernel in real
 mode.
 Linux kernel makes the switch itselt to protected mode.</i>

+<h4>Grub & Multiboot</h4>
+There is a standard for loading various x86 kernels using a boot loader; called as <b>Multiboot specification.</b>

+GRUB will only load our kernel if it complies with the Multiboot spec.

+According to the spec, the kernel must contain a header (known as Multiboot header) within its first 8 KiloBytes.

+Further, This Multiboot header must contain 3 fields that are 4 byte aligned namely:

+a magic field: containing the magic number <b>0x1BADB002</b>, to identify the header. a flags field: We will not care about this field.
+We will simply set it to zero. a checksum field: the checksum field when added to the fields ‘magic’ and ‘flags’ must give zero.
+(the checksum : magic + flag + checksum should amount to zero)
 </p>